 Faith or Belief?

 What is the difference between faith and belief?
 I have heard many answers.
-One is that faith is trust… or in some way belief + action.
-This is a good answer, opening up what “faith” means beyond mere assent to claims.
-But I'd like to draw out this distinction even more, using the latest scientific understandings of how humans "believe" and "know" things.
+A common one is that faith is trust, or articulated differently, belief + action.
+This is a good answer in that it opens up what “faith” means beyond mere assent to claims.
+But I’d like to draw out this distinction even more, using the latest cognitive scientific of how humans “believe” and “know” things.

-This article builds upon the four kinds of knowing, so if you are completely unfamiliar with them, I recommend reading this article where I explain in detail.
+This article builds upon the four kinds of knowing, so if you are completely unfamiliar with them, feel free to take a look at this article where I explain in detail.
 Here is a brief refresher:

 Propositional knowing is about facts, rules, and “saying.”